 Such interventions on the part of the authorities were not an indication of opposition to the existence of families.
 On the contrary: the heads of the Judenrat generally saw families as a positive factor in ghetto life.
-When rabbis could not perform weddings, or if they refused to do so on halakhic grounds, one could register a marriage through the Judenrat.
-In Lodz a married couple received a loaf of bread and a dish of honey, while families that remained whole were less likely to be deported.
+When rabbis could not perform weddings, or if they refused to do so on The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhic grounds, one could register a marriage through the Judenrat.
+In Lodz a married couple received a loaf of bread and a dish of honey, and families that remained whole were less likely to be deported.
 In the Lodz ghetto, marriages were recorded almost daily, even in 1942, the hardest year of deportation.

 For ghetto residents the family was functional.
-Apart from granting both youngsters and adults a feeling of closeness and warmth, the family also helped in fulfilling daily duties such as providing food, cooking, cleaning, doing laundry and so on.
-The way families organized in the Lodz ghetto on Sundays, a day on which half the day was allocated for rest, is described in the ghetto chronicles, which reflect reason, order, organization and the way in which all the members of the family prepared for the week ahead.
+Apart from granting both youngsters and adults a feeling of closeness and warmth, the family also helped in fulfilling daily duties such as providing food, cooking, cleaning, doing laundry, and so on.
+The way families organized in the Lodz ghetto on Sundays, when half the day was allocated for rest, is described in the ghetto chronicles, which reflect reason, order, organization, and the way all the members of the family prepared for the week ahead.
 All these were far more difficult for the individual who lacked a family.
-Therefore the ghetto authorities in Lodz and Kovno, for example, tried to create cooperative frameworks for lone persons, in order to maximize child care, employment, human resources and mutual support in everyday life.
+Therefore the ghetto authorities in Lodz and Kovno, for example, tried to create cooperative frameworks for lone persons, in order to maximize child care, employment, human resources, and mutual support in everyday life.

 At the same time, the trials with which the family had to cope were unbearably hard, especially at the terrible times of deportation.
 In his diary, Zalek Prechodnik describes his inability to summon up the courage to join his wife and daughter, whom he had persuaded to report for deportation, when he discovered that the police chief had deceived him and they were deported and murdered.
 On the other hand, he writes about his friend, a fellow policeman, who joined his family on their final journey.

-In September 1942, after the deportation of the elderly and those unfit for work from the ?ód?
-B ghetto , the chronicle reports:
+In September 1942, after the deportation of the elderly and those unfit for work from the Łódź ghetto, the chronicle reports:

-In addition, their function as spouses became more difficult.
-Their husbands were dismissed from work and the search for alternative sources of income became increasingly difficult in the Germany of the second half of the 1930s, and from the start of “aryanization” (the transfer of ownership of businesses and property from Jews to Aryans) at the beginning of 1936, more and more men lost their income and the major sources of their self-respect, so that their masculine identity was crushed by their inability to provide for their families.
+In addition, women’s function as spouses became more difficult.
+Their husbands were dismissed from work and the search for alternative sources of income became increasingly difficult in the Germany of the second half of the 1930s.
+From the start of “aryanization” (the transfer of ownership of businesses and property from Jews to Aryans) at the beginning of 1936, more and more men lost their income and the major sources of their self-respect, so that their masculine identity was crushed by their inability to provide for their families.